PrefectHQ/prefect/docs/concepts/work-pools.md

     For more information and advanced configuration examples, see the [Kubernetes Worker](https://prefecthq.github.io/prefect-kubernetes/worker/) documentation.

+    For more information on overriding a work pool's job variables see this [guide](/guides/deployment/overriding-job-variables/).

 ### Viewing work pools

 At any time, users can see and edit configured work pools in the Prefect UI.